Physical Activity and Lifetime Wellness Laboratory (PALW)

-Ongoing research projects investigate the psychosocial factors underlying health behaviors, with a particular focus on translating research into practice.
-For example, two recent NCAA-funded research grants led by Dr. Erin Reifsteck have supported the development and evaluation of the Moving On! program, which helps student-athletes make healthy transitions to life after college sports.
-Interdisciplinary projects are a central feature of this lab, including recent collaborations with faculty in the departments of Public Health Education and Nutrition, the Institute to Promote Athlete Health and Wellness, the UNCG Athletics Department.
+Ongoing research projects investigate the psychosocial factors underlying health behaviors with an emphasis on translating research into practice to foster meaningful behavior change.
+Interdisciplinary projects are a central feature of this lab, including recent collaborations with faculty in the Department of Public Health Education, Department of Nutrition, School of Nursing, Institute to Promote Athlete Health and Wellness, Gerontology Program, and the UNCG Athletics Department.

 LINES OF RESEARCH

 Promoting lifetime physical activity and health through sport and life transitions: This research focuses on understanding the psychosocial factors (e.g, identity and motivation) that predict physical activity and health behaviors through key transitional periods.
 For example, the Moving On! program was developed with funding from the NCAA to help student-athletes make healthy transitions to life after college sports.
 Research on this program focuses on the continued development, implementation, and evaluation of theory-driven and evidence-based strategies that promote lifetime physical activity and healthy eating.
 Recently, we’ve started to extend our research in this area to promote healthy transitions for military veterans.

 Motivational processes regulating physical activity and sedentary behavior: Incorporating various theoretical frameworks like self-determination theory and dual processes theory, this research seeks to understand the role of motivation (within and outside of conscious awareness) in predicting physical activity and health-related outcomes.